Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Luxury (US$160 and up)

 • Lanson Place Causeway Bay – Are you looking for the ultimate luxurious stay in Causeway Bay, close to tons of shopping options?
 You have reached the right place!
-This 5-star family hotel is the perfect mix of convenience and warmth – it has a gym and a library, and offers laundry services, as well as babysitting services.
+This 5-star family hotel is the perfect mix of convenience and warmth – it has a gym and a library and offers laundry and babysitting services.

 • Crowne Plaza Hong Kong – The rooms at this hotel have floor-to-ceiling windows that allow you to enjoy stunning views of the city, but you can also enjoy the views while swimming in the rooftop pool.